 Most studies show that regular exercise three-to-four times a week helps improve sleep.
-It’s usually best to exercise in the morning, or afternoon.
-If you exercise at night, try not to exercise within two hours of bedtime, as the adrenaline may disrupt your sleep.
+It’s usually best to exercise in the morning or afternoon.
+If you exercise at night, try not to exercise within 2 hours of bedtime, as the adrenaline boost from your workout may disrupt your sleep.

 Avoid eating a heavy meal before bed.
-This includes foods high in carbohydrates, which may lead to heartburn or bloating, both of which can cause discomfort and disrupt sleep.
+This includes foods high in carbohydrates, which may lead to heartburn or bloating.
+Both of these can cause discomfort and disrupt sleep.

 Exposing yourself to sunlight each morning will help keep you alert throughout the day.
-It will also regularize your sleep schedule, says Dr. Quan.
+It will also help keep your sleep schedule regular, says Dr. Quan.